MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Host/Stop-Transcript.md

 ## NOTES

-- If a transcript has not been started, the command fails.
+If a transcript hasn't been started, the command fails.

 ## RELATED LINKS